navkar/Python3/pandas/readme.md

     United States   Washington
 ```

+### DataFrame properties

 After you have created your DataFrame, you might want to know a little bit more about it.
-You can use the shape property or the len() function in combination with the .index property:
+You can use the `shape` property or the `len()` function in combination with the `.index` property:

 ```python
 df = pd.DataFrame(np.array([[1, 2, 3], [4, 5, 6]]))